esbmc/esbmc/docs/CONTRIBUTING.md

 Name the function based on what you expect it to do: `make_sandwich(vector<string> &igredients)`

 ### New functionalities should work as “passes” on the parsing tree, GOTO and SSA
-This means that if you want to use a new analysis on the frontend (tree), cfg (GOTO), or symex (SSA) you should wrap it in an LLVM-like pass (see loop_unroll.h) for an example.
+This means that if you want to use a new analysis on the frontend (tree), cfg (GOTO), or symex (SSA) you should wrap it in an LLVM-like pass.
+See loop_unroll.h for an example.

 ### Ensure that new functionalities works with `--no-simplify`
 The simplification algorithm cuts down expressions, this means that your code could construct an SMT formula that would create an invalid SMT formula if not for it.
 This is needed because if there is a bug in the simplifier module, it should be easy to fix